Where To Apply

 - Per 2021 Wisconsin Act 84, a marriage license may be obtained from any county in Wisconsin and the license authorizes the ceremony to be conducted in any Wisconsin county.

 - Both applicants must apply in person in the County Clerk’s office.
-We suggest that applicants arrive no later than 3:15 p.m. on any given day as the application process may take 20-30 minutes.
+We suggest that applicants set an appointment no later than 3:15 p.m. on any given day as the application process may take 20-30 minutes.

 - If applicants are attempting to obtain a license close to a holiday, it is recommended to call the office to double check potential holiday hours.